jeandle/jeandle-jdk/jeandle-docs/getting-started.md

      -v /home/$(id -un):/home/$(id -un) \
      jeandle-dev:latest
    ```
+   The working directory is set via `-w`, so the Dockerfile does not need its own `WORKDIR`.
-3. Inside the container, clone and build jeandle-llvm:
+4. Inside the container, clone and build jeandle-llvm:
    ```
    git clone https://github.com/jeandle/jeandle-llvm.git
    cd jeandle-llvm